 4. Close Unused Browser Tabs and Extensions

-You may have many tabs open but forget to close them.
-They are constantly using your mac application memory in the background.
-It is recommended that you close them in time.
+You may have numerous tabs open, and if you forget to close them, they continue to consume your Mac's application memory in the background.
+It's recommended that you close these tabs promptly.

 Additionally, for an enhanced browsing experience, you might have several extensions installed in your browser.
 These extensions automatically activate when you open your browser.
 If you find some of these extensions unnecessary, remember to access your browser settings and remove them.